How to Choose the Best WordPress Theme for SEO

 - Crawl your website easily.

-To analyze your chosen WordPress theme and ensure it has clean code that conforms to the standard WordPress coding conventions, you can make use of Theme Check.
+To analyze your chosen WordPress theme and ensure it has clean code that conforms to the standard WordPress coding conventions, you can make use of themecheck.info.

+Upload a theme to the website using a zip file, and it will evaluate the theme for security and code quality.

 Note that free WordPress themes don’t have the cleanest code and might pose security threats, especially if the developer copies and alters code from an online source.

-4. Choose a Theme That Works on Multiple Browsers
+4. Choose A Theme That Works On Multiple Browsers

 Google Chrome, Mozilla Firefox, Safari, and Opera are common desktop and mobile browsers, but there are several more.
 You don’t need to cater to all of them, but your theme should work across the most popular browsers.